MonashBI/nipype_arcana_workshop/README.md

 ## 2. Native installation in virtual environment

+If you already have the following software dependencies installed on your workstation (or are only doing the non-neuroimaging notebooks):

+* convert3d >=1.0
+* ants >=2.3
+* fsl >=6.0
+* graphviz >=2.30
+* matlab >=r2018a

-If you don't care about some of the software dependencies, or have them already installed on your system, you can use pip or conda to create the necessary python environment to run the notebooks.
+you can use pip or conda to create the necessary python environment to run the notebooks.
 While it is possible to install the dependencies globally on your system it is highly recommended to virtualize your installation so it doesn't mess up any other programs that you use.

 ### Option 1: Python 3 + Pip + Venv